 The amazing nature of WordPress is its ability to act easily as library of plugins.
 Want a new plugin?
 Just add it and to your library, activate it, and fill in any necessary details.
 Don’t want a plugin anymore?
 Not a problem.
 Just go into your library, deactivate the plugin, or straight up delete it.

 Need some great and popular plugins?
 CreativeMinds has an awesomely large and popular variety of plugins fit for any type of website.
-Here are a few sites to see the variety that you could include:
+Here are a few plugins to see the variety that you could include:

 Whatever you do, let’s be honest, it won’t be correct the first time.
 The most important part is just start!
 And get dirty!
 WordPress is the most popular website platform because of its ease of use and flexibility.